swei5/michigan_notes/STATS-413/5 Confidence Intervals.md

 \end{align}$$
 ---
 ### Confidence Intervals for ${\beta}_{j}$
-Provided the assumptions for the (stronger) linear model hold (linearity, homoskedasticity, normality of $\epsilon$), we may define the following.
+Provided the assumptions for the (stronger) linear model hold (linearity, homoskedasticity, normality of $\varepsilon$), we may define the following.

 ```ad-important
 **Definition 5.1**: Two-Sided Confidence Intervals for $\beta_{j}$